Public Administration and Defence — Claiming Employer Negligence

 The government and public administration sector is widespread across the country, with numerous councils responsible for their regions’ occupants and employing large volumes of staff to do so.
 A saturation of government officials can be found in London, but other major governmental employers are dotted around the country.
 Head offices for HMRC are located in Grimsby, in the Yorkshire & the Humber region, as well as the Department of Health & Social Care in Leeds.
 Several MoD outfits are placed strategically across the country, like with Kineton in the West Midlands and the Royal Marine Base in Chivenor, to the South West.
 The sector employs around 7% of the entire UK working population.

-Whilst the types of work one can do in the public administration and defence sector are polar opposite in nature, be it behind the desk or on the streets of the United Kingdom, employers have a duty of care to their staff regardless of their occupation.
-The tricky nature of this particular industry grouping is that both are directly tied to politics and domestic policy – workers are routinely experiencing changes that affect the capability and nature of their role.
-Government cutbacks for example can shrink public administration agencies in terms of workers, and that can put pressure on employees to perform.
+The types of work one can do in the public administration and defence sector are polar opposite in nature, be it behind the desk or on the streets of the United Kingdom.
+However, employers have a duty of care to their staff regardless of their occupation.
+The tricky nature of this particular industry grouping is that both are directly tied to politics and domestic policy — workers are routinely experiencing changes that affect the capability and nature of their role.
+Government cutbacks, for example, can shrink public administration agencies in terms of workers, and that can put pressure on employees to perform.
 This goes in part to explain that 50% of cases of illness came in the form of mental health.
-Time pressures, job security, irregular hours and even poor employer communication have taken their toll on workers, and trends show the numbers of stress, depression and anxiety cases for this sector to be on the rise.
+Time pressures, job security, irregular hours and even poor employer communication have taken their toll on workers, and trends show the numbers of stress, depression, and anxiety cases for this sector to be on the rise.

 What also makes this type of work difficult are customers, regarded as a “workplace risk” in 78% of establishments in public administration.
-Clearly serving the public can problematic, and may also contribute to violence at work injuries, where officials are at risk of difficult customers as well as the police force and security forces.
-Clearly, this industry encounters challenges from both ends of their operation, making daily duties stressful, and in turn contributing to such high injury and illness rates.
+Clearly, serving the public can problematic, and may also contribute to violence at work injuries, where officials are at risk of difficult customers as well as the police force and security forces.
+This industry encounters challenges from both ends of their operation, making daily duties stressful, and in turn contributing to such high injury and illness rates.